Part III - Chapter 7: Allowable Costs

-- The employment arrangement is approved and proper under State or local regulations (e.g., no conflict of interest)
+- The employment arrangement is approved and proper under State or local regulations (e.g., no conflict of interest); and

 To avoid problems arising from overtime, holiday pay, night differential, or related payroll regulations, such employment arrangements should normally be made directly by the recipient or subrecipient with the individual, unless there has been a transfer or loan of the employee for which his/her regular and overtime services provided are to be charged to or reimbursed by the recipient or subrecipient.
 Overtime and night differential payments are allowed only to the extent that payment for such services is in accordance with the policies of the State or unit(s) of local government and has the approval of the State or the awarding agency, whichever is applicable.

 Payment of these premiums will be for work performed by award or subaward employees in excess of the established work week (usually 40 hours).
 Executives, such as the President or Executive Director of an organization, may not be reimbursed for overtime or compensatory time under grants and cooperative agreements.
-Payment of continued overtime is subject to periodic review by the awarding agency.
+Payment of more than occasional overtime is subject to periodic review by the awarding agency.

 - Award Purposes and Dual Compensation.
-Charges of the time of State and local government employees assigned to assistance programs may be reimbursed to the extent they are directly and exclusively related to the award or proper for inclusion in the indirect cost base.
+Charges for time of State and local government employees assigned to assistance programs may be reimbursed to the extent they are directly and exclusively related to the award or proper for inclusion in the indirect

 Allowable costs may include:

-- Travel expenses (this includes transportation and subsistence for speakers or participants)
+- Travel expenses (this includes transportation and subsistence for speakers or participants); and